 Without further ado, here they are:

 One of the best parts about being a Children’s Librarian is all the singing we get to do!
 But singing certainly shouldn’t end at storytime.
 This list features 10 of our favorite multicultural picture books you can use to encourage singing anytime.

 Singing, one of the five early literacy skills that help children get ready to read, has so many benefits.
 Singing is important because:

 - It slows down language, allowing children to hear the different sounds in words and the syllables that make up each word.

-- Songs often include repeated phases and repetition is essential for early learning.
+- Songs often include repeated phrases and repetition is essential for early learning.

 - Singing is a great opportunity to bond with your child, and when a child feels safe and loved he or she is more receptive to learning